Yury Lomonosov: In Soviet Russia

-In June 1917, the Provisional Government sent Lomonosov to the U.S. diplomatic mission, as a representative of the Ministry of Railways.
+In June 1917 the Provisional Government sent Lomonosov to the U.S. diplomatic mission, as a representative of the Ministry of Railways.
 There he learned about the October Revolution in Russia.
 In Autumn 1919, he returned to Russia because the Americans decided to suspend their sales of engines to Soviet Russia.
 In November 1920, Lomonosov was appointed to the Council of People's Commissars as responsible for rail orders abroad.
 In this function, he went to Berlin where in 1920–1923 he had organized the purchase of German and Swedish locomotives for Russia.

-In 2001 A. A. Igolkin suggested that in the winter of 1919–20 he was responsible for embezzling gold intended for the Algemba railway project.

 During this time, Lomonosov did not stop his engineering and scientific activities.
 From 1923 to 1924 he took on a task of creating the first Russian diesel engine with electric transmission.
 Using his administrative skills, Lomonosov assembled a creative team of engineers and scientists who managed to design and build a prototype as early as in Spring 1924.
 The locomotive passed all State tests and examinations and in February 1925 was officially listed under number Юэ 001 at the Soviet railways.
 Although several other prototype designs were constructed much earlier and in different countries, this locomotive is considered as the world's first operationally successful mainline diesel locomotive.

 Life abroad

 Between 1924 and 1925, Lomonosov lived and worked in Berlin, sending reports on his communications with German locomotive plants.
 Despite being recognized as the father of the first Russian diesel locomotive, his popularity among the Soviet politicians had declined.
 During this period, Lomonosov decided not to return to the Soviet Union.
 He continued publishing books and began working as a consultant and a teacher.
 Several factors, including insufficient knowledge of German and English, his relatively low popularity and Soviet origin, hindered his professional employment since then – Lomonosov hardly ever regained the popularity and work possibilities that he had had in Russia.
 Between 1927 and 1948, he moved around several countries in Europe and the United States, taking various temporal positions and projects.
 In Britain, he collaborated with a talented physicist Pyotr Kapitsa; in particular, they unsuccessfully tried to obtain a patent on an electromechanical brake system for a locomotive.

-In 1938, Lomonosov and his wife Raisa took British citizenship.
+In 1938 Lomonosov and his wife Raisa took British citizenship.
 In 1948–1950, together with his son Yuri, he went to the U.S. to visit friends and then moved to Canada, where he died after a brief illness.